NYC Bouldering Guide

 Getting things rolling, the Japanese contingent established Tweaky Shit.
 Soon after, Nick Falacci managed put up Rat Patrol after an all-day ordeal.
 A visiting Yosemite climber put together Ratraverse in an afternoon.
 Jeff Dahlgren nabbed the first known ascent of the No-Feet variation of the Overhanging (Polish) Traverse.
 Sandy Mah, a former Eldorado activist, re-established "5.11 Direct" with a new committing direct mantle finish.
 Jeff Dahlgren then eliminated the big foot bulge out right from the opening moves, eliminated the prominent rail for the left hand and thus created a perfect directissima line that was far more graceful and powerful than the original problem, bumping up the grade to V4.
 John Blumethal and Nick Falacci make quick repeats of the problem and due to its more difficult nature, it reverted to its older, simpler and original name -- Testpiece.

 Not long after that, a whole contingent of lcoals including Blumenthal, Dahlgren, Falacci and David Sowerby pieced together a crimpy, technical low traverse of the east face called Bottom Line.
 Eventually the moves were linked together by Blumethal and Dahlgren.
 Possibly the only two climbers to have done the whole line as a key hold at the crux broke shortly after.
 The Japanese contingent responded quickly with Komba putting up a wild, unlikely and futuristic problem under the overhanging west side.
-Komba's Roof has since seen only two or three complete ascents since then.
+Komba's Roof (aka Rat Trap) has since seen only a small number of complete ascents since then.

 Rat Rock has never seen so much chalk or activity.
 Potential for new problems dried up quickly.
 Climbers were forced to create even wilder, more contrived eliminates.
 Death by Dizzy, Falacci's complete traverse of the east face, was more of an endurance and nerve test than technical boulder problem and it seemed to announce the end of this era of frantic problem-finding.